KieranL/Chow-Me-In/server/README.md

   posterUser:   the username of the user who posted this chow,
   posterName:   the name of the user who posted this chow,
   posterEmail:  the email of the user who posted this chow,
-  posterPhone:  the phone number of the user who posted this chow }
+  posterPhone:  the phone number of the user who posted this chow,
+  joinedUser:   the username of the user who has "Chowed In" }
 ```